Akrog/evershort/README.md

 0.x.x (2016-03-xx)

 - Fix note navigation problem with j and k
+- Fix problem with / shortcut on focussed note.

 0.1.1 (2016-03-19)

-- Fix issue with notes focus on seareched notes.
+- Fix issue with notes focus on searched notes.
 - Fix exit from editing a note with ESC functionality.
 - Fix saving search shortcut.
 - Fix issues with focused notes that allowed the execution of non visible actions.